Torrunt/vimage/README.md

 - L to Toggle Always On Top mode
 - R to Reset Image
 - Space to pause Animated GIFs
-- ,/. to go through Animated GIF frames
+- ,/. to step through Animated GIF frames